-We want boarders to feel settled and comfortable in Queen's Gate House right away.
+We want boarders to feel settled and comfortable in QGH right away.
 On arrival at the start of term, boarders will follow a welcome programme.
 Induction will include a tour of the House and local area, IT induction, an overview of housekeeping arrangements, a talk on house ethos, rules and safety, and details on how to stay safe in London.